ThomasVuNguyen/village/SPECS.md

 ## Transport flow
 - Preferred minimal path: Computer 1 writes request to Firebase; Computer 2 runs a listener (long-poll/WebSocket) on its queue, processes via `handler`, writes result back; Computer 1 listens for result.
-- If Cloud Functions are used: one CF validates/auths and enqueues to Computer 2’s queue; Computer 2 polls; optional CF to push results to Computer 1 (else it polls).

 ## Presence/offline
 - Computer 2 heartbeats `{status, last_seen}` to Firebase every N seconds.